p10tyr/RimworldLEDTechnology/README.md

 Please, always work on the BleedingEdge branch and make sure it is fully resolved before doing Pull Request from your fork.

 ## DRM Free downloads ##
-Please select a verion from branch and download the ZIP in MOD directory.
+Please select a verion from branch and download the ZIP in Compiled directory.

 ## Rimworld LED Technology

 A pack consisting of LED Technology.
-[Version 0.7]
+[Version 0.8]

 - LED Strip (8W)
 - LED Corner Strip (8W)